absurdlylongusername/SuperSecret/README.md

 ### Database

-SQL Server is used for storing token info.
+I used SQL Server + Dapper for database operations.

 There are two types of tokens: Single Use, and Multi Use; both of which are stored in different tables.